30 Second Summary

 - Consideration: This is the research stage when the buyer is researching all of the potential solutions and partners that might be able to provide a solution for their situation.

+The b2b buyers behaviors have changed.
 Depending on your industry, you may have more stages in the buyer’s journey; however, the three above are in every buyer’s decision process.

 It’s also important to recognize that this buyer journey isn’t linear.
 B2B buying is messy.
-They will often go from awareness to consideration and then back to awareness again when they get more information about their company’s situation.
+They will often go from awareness to consideration and then back to awareness again when they get more information about their situation.

 All of this bouncing back and forth makes the buyer’s job more difficult and time-consuming.
 If you can provide them with the right information at the right time, your chance of becoming a “valued partner” as opposed to just a vendor will increase.